IPAM: IP Address Management

 - Number of available IP addresses.

-In the Setup of Pandora FMS, in the Advanced part, the critical and warning thresholds can be configured, showing the nodes in red for critical and orange for warning.
+In Pandora FMS Setup, in the Advanced part, the critical and warning thresholds may be configured, showing the nodes in red for critical and orange for warning.

 Management → IPAM → Supernet Treeview menu.

-The Supernet tree view shows all the supernets created in a simplified graphical way, clicking on the respective icon will show a pop-up window with additional information and the possibility of modifying said element in another tab of the web browser.
+The Supernet tree view shows all the supernets created in a simplified graphical way.
+Clicking on the corresponding icon will show a pop-up window with additional information and the possibility of modifying said element in another web browser tab.

 IPAM network usage monitoring

-The new IPAM system allows the creation of reports, graphs, generation of alerts, etc. To do this, it will be necessary for the network you want to monitor to have the Monitoring option activated, as well as the group assignment option.
+The new IPAM system allows creating reports, graphs, alert generation, etc. To do this, it will be necessary for the network you wish to monitor to have the Monitoring option activated, as well as the group assignment option.

 This will create an agent in Pandora FMS whose name will be IPAM_<network name>, whose Modules will have the following information: